emacsorphanage/ov/README.md

 (ov (point-min) (point) 'face '(:background "#00ff00" :height 1.5)) (ov (point-min) (point-max) '(face (:background "#00ff00" :height 1.5)))
 ```

+You can always do `M-x ov-clear` to clear all overlays in the current buffer.

 #### ov-make `(beg end)`